Todd Muller - Climate Change

 our children, and their children, but this should be based on science, not ideology.

-Minister James Shaw committed to the United Nations that New Zealand would have a zero-emissions economy by 2050, but
+“Climate Change Minister James Shaw has said to the United Nations that New Zealand will lead on climate change by

 independent, non-political Climate Change Commission established so we have a framework through which we address climate